UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Michael.md

 Have a look at [Key-Based SSH Logins With PuTTY](https://devops.ionos.com/tutorials/use-ssh-keys-with-putty-on-windows/#create-new-public-and-private-keys) which has step-by-step instructions.
 You can choose whether to use Pageant or not to manage your key.
-You can again pick RSA, ED25519, ECDSA etc **but do not pick SSH-1** as that is a very old and insecure key type.
+You can again pick RSA, ED25519, ECDSA etc **but do not pick SSH-1** as that is an old and insecure key type.
 As above, DSA is no longer accepted.
 The key must be at least 2048-bit.

 If you are using Windows 10, then you probably have OpenSSH installed and could instead run ssh-keygen in a terminal per the Linux instructions and use the ssh command to log in instead of PuTTY.